Three thoughts on the Utah Jazz’s 126-124 loss to the Memphis Grizzlies from Salt Lake Tribune Jazz beat writer Andy Larsen.

 Number one on that list was the incredibly effective game of Walker Kessler.
 Let’s be honest: Kessler had a pretty poor sophomore year.
 In particular, his hands were prone to dropping the ball.

-To wit, the NBA’s tracking system measures how many defensive rebound chances any given players has during a game and then counts how many they actually end up with.
+To wit, the NBA’s tracking system measures how many defensive rebound chances any given player has during a game and then counts how many they actually end up with.
 He finished gathering just 57.5% of his defensive rebounding chances last year, one of the worst rates among centers in the NBA.

 So what’s different about Kessler this year?
 A ton:

 • First, he didn’t play with Team USA this summer, giving him the full summer to practice and work out.
-“Consistently hitting it five days a week for the whole summer, especially on my body... it helped unbelievably, that kind of consistency,” he said.
+“Consistently hitting it five days a week for the whole summer, especially on my body ... it helped unbelievably, that kind of consistency,” he said.

-• He’s using a couple new tools.
+• He’s using a couple of new tools.
 First, he’s wearing a Whoop fitness sensor, kind of an advanced Fitbit that Kessler finds more data-driven and comfortable to wear while working out.
 He’s also working with a heavy basketball on glass work in practice, making the rebounds in-game easier.

 • He says he’s working with what he called a “mental strength coach,” and that it’s helped him a lot.
 In particular, it’s helped him become less of a perfectionist, so he feels confident in attacking the next play with 100% effort when he does make a mistake.

 • Quicker decisions have also been part of his success.
 If he’s able to tap in the offensive rebound, great.
-If he’s able to finish on a pick and roll play, great.
+If he’s able to finish on a pick-and-roll play, great.
 If not, he’s quickly finding a teammate on the perimeter to get into the next play — frequently a handoff and roll play that might find Kessler again.

 I couldn’t have been more impressed, honestly.
 It’s just one game, and Kessler wasn’t quite this good in preseason, so there might be questions about how it continues through 82 games.
 But if it does, then he’s a real building block for the next good Jazz team.